Print setup for a new fine art paper

 The ‘L’ line is straight, so we have a smooth progression of tones, except above 94% where the line flattens off a lot.

 This tells me that any detail in the darkest 10% of my print output is liable to be crunched up.
-So, if I edit an image that has a full range of tones from black to white, I’ll get crunched shadows.
+So, if I edit an image that has a full range of tones from black to white, I’ll get crunched shadows in my print.

-Note that it only shows just the blue channel in this screen grab, but I’m using the profile for monochrome adjustments.
+Note too that it only shows just the blue channel in this screen grab, but I’m using the profile for monochrome adjustments so it’s not important here.

-One other thing is that the numbers I’ve added match Luminance, from zero (black) to 100 (white).
+One other thing is that the numbers I’ve added to the image above match Luminance, from zero (black) to 100 (white).
 Whenever looking at such data do check what the numbers mean, since you may well see 0% referring to white (0% black ink) and 100% as solid black, as you’d get in CMYK values, or even that QTR graph above.

 I’m a photographer and almost never use CMYK, so I live in the RGB world where higher numbers are nearer to white.
 There is no ‘correct’ way of looking at this, so I remember to double check such scales wherever I see them.